Kaufman Act: Background

 In 1846 the City of New York allowed the Hudson River Railroad Company to lay the tracks for its new line to Albany directly on the streets, "westerly of and including Eighth Avenue or Hudson Street.
 For more than seventy years steam trains ran directly on major streets and avenues of New York.
 The elevated rapid transit lines on the Manhattan were converted from steam to third rail electrical traction in 1900–1903, the passenger trunk lines were gradually electrified over the next decades.

-On January 8, 1902, fifteen New York, New Haven and Hartford Railroad commuters from New Rochelle were killed when a local New York Central Railroad train from White Plains missed a red light and rear-ended the train stopped in Park Avenue Tunnel.
+On January 8, 1902, fifteen New York, New Haven and Hartford Railroad commuters from New Rochelle were killed when a local New York Central Railroad train from White Plains missed a red light and rear-ended the train stopped in the Park Avenue Tunnel.
 The accident was linked to exhaust smoke obstructing view of traffic signals.
 The resulting public outcry led to calls for electrification of the line and replacement of the then-overcrowded Grand Central Depot.
 In 1903 state legislators passed a law banning steam locomotives from Manhattan after June 30, 1908, and demanding electrification of New York Central Railroad (NYCRR).
 The company, which had already contemplated electrification, introduced electric traction on its Manhattan trunk lines in the end of 1906.
 The NYCRR mainline employed third rail electric supply because low clearance in the tunnels ruled out use of overhead lines.
 The trains changed electric locomotives for steam engines at Croton-Harmon and North White Plains.
 Other incoming trunk lines were largely electrified by 1923.
 The isolated Staten Island Railway, operated by Baltimore and Ohio Railroad, remained powered by outdated coal-fired 4-4-0 camelbacks and 2-4-4Ts hauling wooden cars.

 However, freight and switching operation remained powered by coal-firing steam engines, contributing to air pollution and road accidents.
 The NYCRR was the only railroad with north–south tracks connecting Manhattan to upstate New York; the Pennsylvania Railroad operated an east-west passenger service through Penn Station in midtown Manhattan.
 All other mainline railroads terminated along the New Jersey and Brooklyn shorelines and ferried their railcars to Manhattan by car floats.
 They operated dozens of big and small rail yards on Manhattan and employed scores of coal-fired switchers.
 The worst offender was the West Side freight yards below 33rd Street, where coal-firing switchers hauled their cargoes along 11th Avenue (popularly called the "Death Avenue") and adjacent streets in what is now Hudson Yards and Chelsea.
 The government handled safety and pollution problems separately: ordinances to eliminate grade crossings were effected on a case-by-case basis, complete elimination of steam traction became the target of the 1923 bill introduced by Victor R. Kaufman.